RedHatGov/oc-mirror-hackathon/docs/flows/disk-to-mirror.md

 ## Overview

-The **from-disk-to-registry** flow uploads previously mirrored content from portable archives to a target registry in a disconnected environment.
+The **disk-to-mirror** flow uploads previously mirrored content from portable archives to a target registry in a disconnected environment.
 This is the second stage of the air-gapped mirroring process, deploying content that was packaged using the [mirror-to-disk.md](mirror-to-disk.md) flow.

 ## Use Cases